How to Get a Personal Loan Without Proof of Income

 Author picture

-Traditional lenders typically need to verify your income before giving you a loan — which makes it difficult for those who have inconsistent income, such as freelancers, small-business owners or workers paid in cash, to be able to borrow.
+Traditional lenders typically need to verify your income before giving you a loan.
+This can make it difficult for certain types of people to borrow money, such as people who have inconsistent income like freelancers, small-business owners or workers paid in cash.
 However, even if you don't have a regular paycheck, there are ways to get the money you need.

 Key insights